-The work of the Edmonds SnoKing Branch is done by seven teams: Program, Membership, Communication, Public Policy, Community Connection, Local Scholarships, and Philanthropy.
-A roster of the team facilitators and members can be found in the Members Only section.
+The work of the Edmonds SnoKing Branch is done by teams, each headed by an elected or appointed director: Program, Membership, Communications, Public Policy, Community Connection, and Development-Fundraising.

 We promote teamwork because collaboration creates more ideas, familiarizes new and not-so-new members with branch processes, encourages networking and connections, and develops leadership skills.